leonoverweel/ti-2716-c-notes/evaluation.md

 ## Evaluating Information Retrieval Systems

-Information retrieval systems have a fairly static, large **document collection**, but it does not really have the concept of a training set.
+Information retrieval systems have a fairly static, large **document collection**, but do not really have the concept of a training set.

 Instead, we can write several **queries** and define the **relevant items** for those queries.
-We can then evaluated these queries by comparing their **retrieved items** to the relevant items.
+We can then evaluate these queries by comparing their **retrieved items** to the relevant items.
 We define the precision and recall "at N":

 * **Precision at N:** `P@N = | { retrieved docs } ∩ { relevant docs } | / | { retrieved docs } |`
     * "What fraction of the retrieved documents is relevant?"
 * **Recall at N:** `R@N = | { retrieved docs } ∩ { relevant docs } | / | { relevant docs } |`
     * "What fraction of the relevant documents were retrieved?"

 ---

 [ [Home](README.md) ]